itchyny/fillin/README.md

 In order to have the benefit of this grouping behaviour, it's strongly recommended to prepend the scope name.
 The `psql:` prefix on connecting to PostgreSQL database server, `redis:` prefix for Redis server are useful best practice in my opinion.

-## Problem with pipe and redirection
+## Pipe, redirection and subshell
-The terminal interface of `fillin` has problem with pipe and redirection.
+The terminal interface of `fillin` has problem with some shell functionalities.
 For example, the following command gets stuck the terminal interface.
 ```sh
  $ fillin echo {{message}} | jq .